 The Australian Outback

-Australia is famous for many things: the Sydney Opera House, the Golf Coast and Ayers Rock spring to mind.
+Australia is famous for many things: the Sydney Opera House, the Gold Coast and Ayers Rock spring to mind.
 The North-East side of the country is a bit more off the beaten track, less famous and it attracts fewer tourists.
 However, the region is definitely worthwhile to visit as it has great natural sites.

 Allow at least two weeks for this trip, preferably more if you would like to include a multi-day diving course.